plioi/plioi.github.io/_posts/2013-12-13-nailing-down-generics.md

 > Late bound operations cannot be performed on types or methods for which ContainsGenericParameters is true.

 This exception message achieves the high honor of being both 100% accurate and 10% helpful.
-"Late bound operation&#8221; is compiler-speak for "something that is figured out dynamically at runtime instead of statically at compile time.&#8221; The figuring out happens _later_ than compilation.
+"Late bound operation" is compiler-speak for "something that is figured out dynamically at runtime instead of statically at compile time."
+The figuring out happens _later_ than compilation.
 The late bound operation, the thing we're trying to _do_ dynamically at runtime, is the method invocation itself.

-Translation: the exception message is saying, "You cannot invoke the method because it _still_ has generic parameters.&#8221; In order to invoke it, we're going to have to first nail down the generic parameters to specific concrete types so that they won't be generic anymore.
+Translation: the exception message is saying, "You cannot invoke the method because it _still_ has generic parameters."
+In order to invoke it, we're going to have to first nail down the generic parameters to specific concrete types so that they won't be generic anymore.
 We asked .NET to do the impossible:

-> You: "Please call this method.&#8221;
+> You: "Please call this method."
 >
 > .NET: "No. That is not a method.
 It is an infinite number of methods.
-Try again, and tell me which one you meant.&#8221;
+Try again, and tell me which one you meant."

 ## Once More, With Feeling